AlaSQL/alasql/README.md

 ## Why Alasql?

 * Alasql was written with pure JavaScript and does not use WebSQL database.
-* Alasql uses "good old" SQL with advanced funcionality like multiple JOINs, GROUPs, UNIONs, PRIMARY KEYs, ANY, ALL, IN, subqueries, ROLLUP(), CUBE() and GROUPING SETS() functions
+* Alasql uses "good old" SQL with advanced funcionality like multiple JOINs, VIEWs, GROUPs, UNIONs, PRIMARY KEYs, ANY, ALL, IN, subqueries, ROLLUP(), CUBE() and GROUPING SETS() functions
-* Alasql works with all modern versions of browsers Chrome, Firefox, IE, Safari, Opera, Node.js, and mobile iOS and Android.
+* Alasql works with all modern versions of browsers Chrome, Firefox, IE, Safari, Opera, Node.js, and mobile iOS and Android, plus Apache Cordova.
 * Alasql can to work directly with JavaScript objects and functions inside SQL, it can search JSON objects like JavaScript and NoSQL databases
-* Alasql supports IndexedDB and localStorage (with AUTOCOMMIT ON and AUTOCOMMIT OFF modes)
+* Alasql supports file, IndexedDB, and localStorage (with AUTOCOMMIT ON and AUTOCOMMIT OFF modes)
 * Plus some [JavaScript sugar](#Sugar)
 * Alasql is fast, because it uses some optimization methods.